Martchus/syncthingtray/README.md

   enabling the systemd integration in the settings (see section "[Configuring systemd integration](#configuring-systemd-integration)").
 * If you would like Syncthing Tray to take care of starting Syncthing for you, you can use the Syncthing launcher available in the settings.
 Note that this is *not* supported when using the Plasmoid.
-    * The Linux and Windows builds provided in the release section on GitHub come with a built-in version of Syncthing which you can consider to use.
+    * The Linux and Windows builds provided in the [release section on GitHub](https://github.com/Martchus/syncthingtray/releases) come with a built-in version of Syncthing which you can consider to use.
 Keep in mind that automatic updates of Syncthing are not possible this way.
     * In any case you can simply point the launcher to the binary of Syncthing (which you have to download/install separately).
-    * Checkout the *[Configuring the built-in launcher](#configuring-the-built-in-launcher)* section for further details.
+    * Checkout the "[Configuring the built-in launcher](#configuring-the-built-in-launcher)" section for further details.
 * It is also possible to let Syncthing Tray connect to a Syncthing instance running on a different machine.

 ## Installation and deinstallation